OBOAcademy/obook/docs/lesson/ontology-design.md

 This example introduces **equivalence axioms** or **defined classes** (also called **logical definitions**) and automatic classification.

 The example involves classification of Mendelian diseases that have a monogenic (single gene) varation.
-These equivalence axioms are based off the Mondo Deisgn Pattern [disease_series_by_gene](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/dosdp-patterns/disease_series_by_gene.yaml).
+These equivalence axioms are based off the Mondo Design Pattern [disease_series_by_gene](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/dosdp-patterns/disease_series_by_gene.yaml).

 Constructs: